AnnieThomas02/Disaster-Response-Pipelines/README.md

 # Disaster-Response-Pipelines

 ## Overview
 This project used processed data originally from Figure Eight's Disaster Response data to build a model for an API that classifies disaster messages.
 This project, a web app is created to read in a user message input and then assign up to 36 categories to this message input.
-In this classification process, I used random forest classifier combined with multipleoutput classifier to perform the task
+In this classification process, I used random forest classifier combined with multipleoutput classifier to perform the task.

 ## Install
 This project requires Python 3.x and the following Python libraries installed: